casey/filepack/README.md

   be used in other environments, for example case-insensitive and Windows file systems.

-- Semantic, manchine-readable metadata about *what* a package is.
+- Semantic, machine-readable metadata about *what* a package is.
 For example, human-readable title, suggested filename-safe slug, description, or year of publication, to aid package indexing and search.